varffs/c-gent-net/content/header.md

 Hi, I’m **Craig Gent**.
-I’m a writer, researcher and editor based in Leeds, Yorkshire.
+I’m a writer, researcher and journalist based in Leeds, Yorkshire.